bbbarn/bbb/content/blocks/nyu-tisch.md

 +++
-cardImageSlug = "nyu-tisch"
+cardImageSlug = "webby"
 frontPageOrder = 2
-homepageSummary = "Branding and collateral for the annual, dari I say, biggest Gala event in school history honoring the dean herself." imageLink = "" link = "http://google.com" subtitle = "Branding and Identity" title = "TISCH SCHOOL OF THE ARTS / NYU"
+homepageSummary = "A QUICK TOUR OF THE WEBBY EXPERIENCE BECAUSE IT'S FUN TO REMEMBER" imageLink = "" link = "http://google.com" subtitle = "Branding and Website" title = "THAT TIME A WEBBY WAS WON"

 +++